Kajak i det sydfynske øhav

 Around Kerteminde Fjord and Kertinge Nor

 If you visit South Fyn, you must take a kayak trip.
 If you follow this route, you will experience beautiful nature and a rich bird life.
-The route is 22 km, but if you are a beginner and it seems a bit too far, you ca neasily shorten the route.
+The route is 22 km, but if you're a beginner and it seems a bit too far, you can easily shorten the route.

 Row along the coast and experience the many aspects of nature up close.
-Notice the woodlands, slopes, the sandy beaches and the stone beaches.
+Notice the woodlands, slopes, the sandy beaches, and the stone beaches.
 The reed-filled stretches, castles, and ships.
-If you are lucky, you might spot a Viking ship in Ladby.
+If you're lucky, you might spot a Viking ship in Ladby.

 I forgrunden er der i venstre side en sløret trægren med blade.
 I midten af billedet sejler to mænd hver deres kajak.
 De giver hinanden en thumbs-up og de er begge omringet af vand.
 I baggrunden ses en by.
 Der er en masse forskellige små bygninger og man kan se et par sejlbåde i en havn.